barebox/barebox/Documentation/devel/porting.rst

   	barebox_arm_entry(0x80000000, SZ_256M, __dtb_my_board_start);
   }

-Lets look at this line by line:
+Let's look at this line by line:

 ``ENTRY_FUNCTION_WITHSTACK(start_my_board, MY_STACK_TOP, r0, r1, r2)``
    The entry point is special: It needs to be located at the beginning of the